Celestine (album): Background

 After being hailed as 2011 Female Concert Performer by the Guillermo Mendoza Memorial Foundation, multimedia star Gonzaga herself revealed that she is already working on her next (sixth) album.

-“There are definitely plans for the album, for my sixth studio album under Star Records so sana abangan din ng ating mga kababayan iyon,” she said in an interview with ABS-CBN News after the awards night.
-Gonzaga also said that she would love to hold more concerts in the future.
-“I pray na sana talagang magsunud-sunod pa siya at marami pa akong magawang concert na maibigay sa mga manonood,” she added.

 The supposed recording sessions for the album was delayed for couple of times which hold the released of the project.
 But after the success of her most grossing film, Starting Over Again, as well in all time Filipino films excluding MMFF entries, and in the overseas screening, the album was finally scheduled to be released sometime in summer.
 Star Records announced the release date and album title on May 14 through their Facebook account which reposted and retweeted by Gonzaga for her fans on the following day.

 Gonzaga confirmed Starting Over Again as one of the six tracks.
 The LP consists 10 tracks with 7 original songs including Gonzaga's rendition of the said song above, Himig Handog entry Kahit Na, and Gonzaga's own compositions Awit Ni Ginny and This Love Is Like.

-During the presscon held at Wheatberry Bakery and Café, she said that the album is very special to her.
-“It is very personal to my heart.
-My real name Celestine means heavenly.
-I believe that this album is a gift from heaven.
-It took a while for us to finish it because of the schedule.
-Our target was October last year, but I was also doing a movie at that time so we needed to wait, but God's timing is always perfect.
-This is the Best album I’ve done” she added.

 Production

 The title of the album was originally the idea of Jonathan Manalo, the album-producer, and at certain he researched the meaning of Celestine which an angel who killed most numbers of demons in ancient times.
 This album shows the creativity and passion of Gonzaga as an all-around Artist.
 In writing songs, she was able to produce two.
-The title of the single "This Love Is Like", originally Walkin’ On Air, was changed due to the same song title released from Katy Perry's Prism.
+The title of the single "This Love Is Like", originally Walkin' On Air, was changed due to the same song title released from Katy Perry's Prism.
 She claimed that "This Love Is Like" was an old record track of her before the latter.